 How can I change to a different advisor?
 It is important that you have an advisor with whom you are comfortable and confident.
 If you are a declared major, talk with your departmental secretary.
-If you are using one of the Advisement Centers, speak with the secretary there.
+If you are using one of the Advisement Centers, speak with the administrative professional there.

 When should I make an appointment with my advisor?
 Anytime you have academic questions you should feel free to contact your academic advisor.
 For specific course advisement, it is a good idea to schedule an appointment with your advisor as soon as semester class schedules become available.
 Your advisor's time is very limited and will fill up quickly as registration approaches.

 When am I eligible to register?
 Generally speaking, you are assigned a registration time based on the number of credit hours you have completed (does not include current semester).
 The more credit hours you have completed, the earlier your registration time will be.
 This information can be found by logging in to your My Missouri State account, click on the Academics tab, then click on Registration Status.

 - You have completed less than 75 credit hours